neubot/neubot/doc/faq.md

 It contains the `master branch`, which holds the code that will be included in next release.
 There may be other branches, but they are intended for internal development only.
-So, they can be deleted or rebased without notice.
+Therefore, they will be deleted or rebased without notice.

 Specific repositories are available for ports on supported operating
 systems: